maximnl/mais/docs/overview.md

 # Foreword

-A data management strategy for management reports seems to be a straightforward path: we develop a data warehouse and we use it to feed data to all the reports.
-In practice, this turn out to be a far more complex process which can be full of incidents and frustrations over the long run: change management, data consistency, changing business requirements can increasingly consume a great portion of your staff.
+A data strategy for the management reports seems to be a straightforward path: we develop a data warehouse and we use it to feed data.
+In practice however, this turn out to be a more complex process on a long run: change management, data consistency, changing business requirements can increasingly consume a great portion of your staff.

-?>While we would never attempt to design a car that serves both a transport company and a celebrity, yet we aim to enable reports with a single strategy.
+?>While we would never attempt to design a car that serves both a transport company and a celebrity, yet we chaise data for corporate reporting with a single strategy.

-Treating all the reports in a technically similar way is an attractive solution.
+Treating all reports in a similar way is an attractive solution.
 Nevertheless, it is easy to observe that:

 ?>A) Some reports are used for daily meetings and have a high load while other ad hoc reports can be used once a year or one time.
 B) Some reports carry data from a single operational source while other reports such as monthly closure reports, span many operational systems and require to bring diverse information together for critical business decisions.

-Management reports can span over different sources such as FTEs, forecasts, ratios, indicators, last year performance.
-If we start recognizing different categories of reports, we may notice different needs for performance, integration, analytics etc. Does a warehouse surves all the reports equally well?

-Data warehouse strategy is a time proven approach.
-It is challenging to reconsider strong and weak sides of this information strategy in the modern reporting context.
-Last years trends such as digitalization, multi skilled planning, working from home, data driven daily meetings, working agile, cloud adoption, adoption of analytics, scarcity of ICT staff and more, may challenge any organization.
-One way is to continue add hardware and human resources, while another way is to diversify information strategies and reporting strategies in particular.
-Changing reporting tools is a part of the strategy.
-It may just shift the bottlenecks from the data warehouse to reporting data models.
+Management reports tend to combine in one table/chart time aggregated data from different sources such as work itemes, FTEs, forecasts, indicators, last year actuals and all kind of ratios.
+For such tight integration it is essential that **all** data per a report part to be pulled from the same **a single** data source.
+In many analitical scenarios it is beneficial to have all reports items to be individually accesible as data in order to share them, apply calculations, combine, audit and optimize reads.

-The major motivation for starting MAIS open source project was a successful practical implementation of a forecasting approach to corporate reporting.
+The major motivation for starting MAIS open source project was an implementation of a forecasting approach to corporate reporting.
 By gathering user feedback from forecasters and business users we assessed its practical business values in a broader reporting context.
 Instead of bringing the actual data to the forecast suitable format (time series) and then back to reports, we attempted to reproduce all management information using time series.
 This required an automation as data for hundreds of time series had to be managed, which is essentially what MAIS does for you.

+## History

 During 7 years of continuous development and evaluation, we found MAIS approach brings other than forecasting needs practical values: